The mission of University of Maryland Global Campus is improving the lives of adult learners. We will accomplish this by:

 In the mid-1990s, the university offered its first online courses and quickly grew into one of the largest public providers of online education in the nation, offering more than 680 distinct courses online and recording more than 175,000 individual online course enrollments in 2007.

 In 2019, we changed our name to University of Maryland Global Campus to better reflect our global presence and ongoing mission of serving the education needs of working adults and military students around the world.

-With headquarters in Adelphi, Maryland, and administrative offices in Asia and Europe, UMGC offers 90+ degrees, specializations, and certificates taught by faculty members who bring real-world experience to online and on-site classrooms.
+With headquarters in Adelphi, Maryland, and administrative offices in Asia and Europe, UMGC offers more than 90 degrees, specializations, and certificates, most available entirely online taught by faculty members who bring real-world experience to online and on-site classrooms.